cfn-modules/ec2-instance-amazon-linux/README.md

 * Highly available: EC2 instances only live in a single AZ by design
 * Scalable: EC2 instances capacity (CPU, RAM, network, ...) is limited by design
 * Secure: Root volume is not encrypted at-rest (not possible unless the AMI is encrypted)
-* Secure: Backups are not enabled
+* Secure: Root volume it not backed up